OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ## PL/SQL RECORDS
 * A PL/SQL record is a composite data structure that is a group of related data stored in fields
 * Each filed in the PL/SQL record has its onw name and tata type.
+* Is a group of related data items stored in fields, each with its own name and data type.
+* Each record defined can have as many fields as neccesary
+* Records can be assigned initial values and can be defined as not null
+* Fields withouth initial values are initialized to NULL
+* The DEFAULT keyword can also be used when defining fields.
+* You can define RECORD types and declare user-defined records in the declarative part of any block, subprogram, or package.
+* You can declare and reference nested records.
+One record can be the component of another record
+*

 ### Declaring a PL/SQL record
 * Programmer-defined records.